Chemical Burn Overview

 Chemical Burn Symptoms

-Most chemical burns occur on the face, eyes, and arms and legs.
+Most chemical burns occur on the face, eyes, arms, and legs.
 Usually a chemical burn will be relatively small and will require only outpatient treatment.
 Chemical burns can be deceiving, however.
 Some agents can cause deep tissue damage not readily apparent when you first look at it.

-- Tissue damage from chemical burns depends on several factors.
+Tissue damage from chemical burns depends on several factors, including:

 - The strength or concentration of the agent